-For example, this can vary from the quite basic, with just primary air for combustion; whilst many will also incorporate an airwash system for the window; some will have a 'cleanburn system' with secondary air; certain stoves may include an 'external air' facility and yet other are fitted with integral boilers to provide domestic hot water and run radiators.
+For example, this can vary from the quite basic with just primary air for combustion; to more advanced technologies incorporating an airwash system for the window and a ‘cleanburn system’ with secondary air introduced higher in the firebox.
+Certain stoves may include an ‘external air’ facility and others are fitted with integral boilers to provide domestic hot water and run radiators.

-As each stove operates differently, please refer to the manufacturer's instructions for specific details.
+As each stove operates differently depending on the manufacturer’s design of the airflow, grate and control systems, the SIA strongly recommends you refer to the manufacturer’s instructions for specific details.

-Accordingly, the following is an explanation of the features you may wish to consider when choosing the right stove for your home:
+Accordingly, the following is an generic explanation of the features you may wish to consider when choosing the right stove for your home, and should be read in conjunction with the manufacturer’s specific operating instructions for the appliance you are using:

-This is the air that is used for combustion of solid fuel.
+This is the air that is used for initial combustion of solid fuel and normally comes in low down in the firebox.
 Usually, there will be a control on the front of the stoves to adjust the amount of air entering the firebox and, thus, giving you the opportunity to regulate the intensity of the fire.
 This, in turn, will alter the heat output.

-Primary air may be used to start a wood fire but is not normally used once the logs are burning.
+Primary air may be used to start a wood fire but is not normally recommended for use once the logs are burning.

 Airwash is a design feature that uses a specially placed vent or vents to draw in cool air from the outside to ‘wash’ over the inside of the glass.
 This helps to keep the glass cleaner for longer, allowing you to enjoy the glow and flames to the full.
 It is also used as primary combustion air when burning wood.